← Articles·🪔 Ritual Meaning7 min read

 So the flower is not only decorating the altar.
 It is also symbolizing the quality of the offering heart.

-Why flowers are used in Archana
+Why flowers are also used in Archana

 Flowers play a central role in Archana, where the names of the deity are recited one after another and a flower, petal, or akshata is offered with each name.
+Pushpani is the single, deliberate flower offering; Archana repeats that same gesture many times over, once per name.
+The logic carries over directly: the mouth recites, the hand offers, and the mind dwells on the divine quality named in that moment.

 That is why flowers are so central to many forms of devotional praise.